coreui/coreui-icons/README.md

-# CoreUI Icons - Simply beautiful open source icons
+# CoreUI Icons - Premium designed free icon set with marks in SVG, Webfont and raster formats.

-An open source icon set with marks in SVG, webfont and raster formats.
-Ready-to-use fonts and stylesheets that work with your favorite frameworks..
+CoreUI Icons are beautifully crafted symbols for common actions and items.
+You can use them in your digital products for web or mobile app.
+Ready-to-use fonts and stylesheets that work with your favorite frameworks.

 ![CoreUI Free Icons](https://coreui.io/images/icons_free_bg_set.png)

 ## Preview & Docs

 [https://coreui.io/icons/](https://coreui.io/icons/)